• Skip to main content

 Blue lotus is known to induce a state of euphoria, calmness, and relaxation when taken in tea and tincture form.

-Blue lotus is also used as a sleep aid for the purpose of lucid dreaming or shamanic journeying, and to relieve insomnia.
+Blue lotus is also used as a sleep aid to induce lucid dreaming or shamanic journeying, and to relieve insomnia.

 Blue lotus flower contains apomorphine which has been shown to improve motor function, making it a useful ally for Parkinson's disease.